I knew when I signed up for motherhood that there would be sleep loss. I tried to mentally prepare myself for this by sleeping more through pregnancy.

 Related: Best foods for breastfeeding mamas

-At this stage of human development, babies are not capable of cardiac rhythms.
+At this stage of human development, babies are not capable of circadian rhythms.
 They have no clue whether it’s day or night.

-It is unreasonable to expect this of your baby and thus not a reason to try and implement some sort of intervention to assist in “normal” times of sleep.
+It is unreasonable to expect this of your baby so why try to implement some sort of intervention to assist in “normal” times of sleep.

 I guess that is why they call this period the “fourth trimester.”